(6.04km)

 The next building of note is The Guildhall which became a museum in 1929.
 It was built in 1450 and was occupied by the religious guild of St Mary until all its assets were handed over to the corporation in 1545.
 The building was then used as a town hall, banqueting hall, council chamber, courtroom and cells.
 It was here that some of the Pilgrim Fathers were held before leaving the country on the Mayflower.
 The building and museum have recently been renovated.
 Next door is Fydell House, described as the grandest house in town.
 It was built in 1726 in red brick in Flemish bond.
 It was owned by the Jackson family before becoming the home of Joseph Fydell, Mayor of Boston.
 It was owned by the Fydell family, some of whom were MPs for Boston.
 The Boston Preservation Trust bought the house in 1935 and it is now a venue for meetings, marriages and courses.

-• 10Turn left and follow the path around the edge of the park.
-At the far end of the park leave by the gates, cross the road turn right.
+- 10Turn left and follow the path around the edge of the park.
+At the far end of the park leave by the gates, turn right.

-• 11At the traffic lights turn left along Robin Hood’s Walk.
+- 11At the traffic lights turn left, cross the road and walk along Robin Hood’s Walk.
 Continue straight on as it becomes Marian Road.

 This walk uses roadside pavements and roads through the cemetery.
 There are no stiles or livestock.